eswinbanks/100-Days-of-Code-2/log.md

 **Today's Progress**: Arrays

 **Thought's:** So I didn't fully understand arrays so instead of moving onto the next part I have spent this time to understand arrays before moving on.
 I am starting to understand it more the more I look into it and use examples in VS.

+### Day 12: 27 May, 2020

+**Today's Progress**: Examples.

+**Thought's:** I have been setting up some examples for each of the different modules so far to see how much I can remember and going abck through and using different sites to see if they explain it in a different way.
+Examples that I have made so far is classes and objects, value and reference types, encapsulation, constructors and looked at properties.

+### Day 13: 28 May, 2020

+**Today's Progress**: Examples

+**Thought's:** Following on from yesterdays examples I have made a few more examples around arrays to see what I looked at the other day has sunken in.
+This includes arrays, using arrays in loops, multidimensional arrays and array properties and methods.

+### Day 14: 29 May, 2020

+**Today's Progress**: More on Classes

+**Thought's:** Today I will be looking at more on classes in this I will be looking at destructors, static members, static classes, this and readonly, indexers and operator overloading.